Teodora is a bilingual writer and translator. She is the author of two books, a poetry volume, and a collection of short stories.

-Feminist critics have noticed that Shakespeare gives us very little information about Ophelia, “her tragedy is subordinated in the play; unlike Hamlet, she does not struggle with moral choices or alternatives”, comments C. Neely.
-(Showalter, "Representing Ophelia”)
+Feminist critics have noticed that Shakespeare gives us very little information about Ophelia.
+C. Neely, for example, comments that “her tragedy is subordinated in the play; unlike Hamlet, she does not struggle with moral choices or alternatives” (Showalter, "Representing Ophelia").

 Melancholy and Love

-Ophelia is the victim of the melancholic love.
+Ophelia is the victim of melancholic love.
 She bears Hamlet an honest love, but his brutal rejection of her affection is too much to endure.
 Her purity and sensitivity lead her to madness and then suicide.
 The depiction of Ophelia’s madness includes numerous allusions to her chastity, which may be an indication of one of the causes of melancholia, namely sexual deprivation.
 The love for Hamlet is mocked by the prince, who sends her to a nunnery.
 Ambiguously, "nunnery" designates both a convent and a brothel, which points to Hamlet’s disgust for her lack of purity and fake chastity.
-Later, in her senseless talk, Ophelia borrows Hamlet’s ideas, as if wishing to punish herself by assuming a false blame.
+Later, in her senseless talk, Ophelia borrows Hamlet’s ideas as if wishing to punish herself by assuming false blame.
 In reality, she mourns the impossibility of fulfilling physical love, the very sin Hamlet accuses her of.
-She sings of a Valentine’s Day when a maid loses her chastity: "Let in the maid, that out a maid/ Never departed more" (Shakespeare, Hamlet 4.5.53) The flowers she carries and distributes are a hint at her imagined deflowering, and a symbol of the loss of both love and sanity.
-(Neely 52)
+She sings of a Valentine’s Day when a maid loses her chastity: "Let in the maid, that out a maid/ Never departed more" (Shakespeare, Hamlet, 4.5.53) The flowers she carries and distributes are a hint at her imagined deflowering and a symbol of the loss of both love and sanity (Neely 52).

 Melancholia and madness usually invited a gendered interpretation.
-Women were thought to be the weaker sex, and thus much more likely to lose their mind.
+Women were thought to be the weaker sex and thus much more likely to lose their minds.
 While Hamlet’s melancholy is loaded with philosophic tumult and contradictions, Ophelia’s madness is less complex.
-She is so sensitive, that, when rejected by the one she loves, she cannot continue to live.
+She is so sensitive that, when rejected by the one she loves, she cannot continue to live.
 "There is no doubt that her madness is natural", comments C. Neely.
-"Natural" is a suggestion of simplicity, but also the innate frailty typical of women.
-(Neely 51)
+"Natural" is a suggestion of simplicity but also of the innate frailty typical of women (Neely 51).

 Hysteria – Living in a Patriarchal Society

 In the 19th century, Ophelia’s love sickness may be regarded as an attribute of hysteria – a medical diagnosis made exclusively in women.
-Since the ancient times women were seen as vulnerable creatures exposed to the threats of madness.
-The patriarchal society that existed in Shakespeare’s era was powerful enough to create strong mental pressures in women.
-Ophelia is dominated by three men: Polonius-the father, Laertes-the surrogate father, and Hamlet the lover. (“Frailty, thy name is woman”)
+Since ancient times, women were seen as vulnerable creatures exposed to the threats of madness.
+The patriarchal society that existed in Shakespeare’s era was powerful enough to create strong mental pressures on women.
+Ophelia is dominated by three men: Polonius (the father), Laertes (the surrogate father) and Hamlet (the lover).
+“Frailty, thy name is woman”.

 While pleading for caution, Laertes forgets about his own sins, the very same he imputed to Hamlet.
-Laertes indulges in carnal pleasures and others of the sort, so Polonius feels the moral obligation of sending a spy to keep a watchful eye on his son’s escapades.
-But, when it comes to his sister, Laertes adopts a whole different attitude.
-Ophelia is valuable to the men not because of her femininity and grace, but because she is a member of Polonius’s family.
+Laertes indulges in carnal pleasures and others of the sort, so Polonius feels the moral obligation to send a spy to keep a watchful eye on his son’s escapades.
+But when it comes to his sister, Laertes adopts a whole different attitude.
+Ophelia is valuable to the men, not because of her femininity and grace, but because she is a member of Polonius’s family.
 Her actions should be a reflection of her upbringing.
 Stepping on the other side of morality (which equals consummating a relationship with Hamlet) would stain the reputation of her respectable father.
-So, Laertes’s tactics are doubled by hypocrisy and the belief in the men dominating women’s affairs, as she is not capable to stand on her own.
+So Laertes’s tactics are doubled by hypocrisy and the belief in the men dominating women’s affairs, as she is not capable of standing on her own.

 The Wandering Womb

 The history of hysteria is linked to the ancient Greek world.
-In the gynecological treaties of the Hippocratic corpus (4-5th century b.c.) “hysteria" is the term which describes a woman’s womb.
+In the gynecological treaties of the Hippocratic corpus (4th to 5th century BC), "hysteria" is the term which describes a woman’s womb.
 Plato imagines the uterus as wandering through the woman’s body.
-The moment it reached the chest area, it strangled the victim and caused hysteria.
-(Foucault 142) No matter how bizarre this may sound to us today, back then it constituted a trustworthy piece of medical proof.
+The moment it reached the chest area, it strangled the victim and caused hysteria (Foucault 142).
+No matter how bizarre this may sound to us today, back then it constituted a trustworthy piece of medical proof.
 Galen wrote that hysteria was caused by sexual deprivation.
 It was often found in virgins, nuns, widows, and sometimes married women.
 Given the belief that women did not possess the mental capacities of men, they took a great risk if they sought to advance through education or varied activities.
 Ophelia is obviously an intelligent and refined young lady.
-Even in her moments of madness, her alienated discourse contains proverbs, ritualistic songs of transformation and loss, and formulas of leave taking.
-In Elizabethan times, women often smothered their true feelings, in order to conceal their "madness".
-They would plunge passively in their domestic life.
+Even in her moments of madness, her alienated discourse contains proverbs, ritualistic songs of transformation and loss, and formulas of leave-taking.
+In Elizabethan times, women often smothered their true feelings in order to conceal their "madness".
+They would plunge passively into their domestic life.
 But Ophelia is not an ordinary woman.
 The stingy criticism she brings to Laertes’s piece of advice belongs to an atypical Elizabethan woman.
 Although subdued, Ophelia toys with emancipation, which brings her close to madness.

 Shakespeare’s contemporaries preserved the idea of the wandering womb, which was designed to travel through the body and feed on the energy or intellect of vulnerable women.
-Ophelia is sexually repressed and she becomes weak in the absence of love.
+Ophelia is sexually repressed, and she becomes weak in the absence of love.
 She is the prototypical victim of hysteria.
-The symptoms of the illness included faintness, nervousness, shortness of breath, irritability, muscle spasm, loss of appetite.
+The symptoms of the illness included faintness, nervousness, shortness of breath, irritability, muscle spasm, and loss of appetite.
 C. Neely identifies these symptoms in Ophelia’s behavior.
-Her "winks, and nods, and gestures" may suggest the spasms of the womb.
-(Neely 52) Madness is present in both speech (verbal shifts of direction) and body: "beats her heart/Spurns enviously at straws”.
-(Neely 52) According to Foucault’s studies, hysteria was mainly a disease involving spasms, convulsions, and an exaggerated emotional ferment.
+Her "winks, and nods, and gestures" may suggest the spasms of the womb (Neely 52).
+Madness is present in both speech (verbal shifts of direction) and body: "beats her heart/Spurns enviously at straws" (Neely 52).
+According to Foucault’s studies, hysteria was mainly a disease involving spasms, convulsions, and an exaggerated emotional ferment.

 - Foucault, Michel, and Richard Howard.
 Madness and Civilization: a History of Insanity in the Age of Reason.
 London: Routledge, 2002.